 - Assisting the organization with the development of continuing education events related to sustainability; and

-- Reviewing submissions and selecting winners for the organization’s annual Sustainability Awards.
+- Reviewing submissions and selecting winners for the organization’s annual Innovation in Sustainability Awards.

 - Registrant in good standing with Engineers and Geoscientists BC.

 - Membership is best suited to actively practising professionals familiar with the opportunities and challenges of sustainability and incorporating sustainable practice in professional engineering and geoscience.

 - Appointments are 2 years in length, renewable twice for a maximum of 6 consecutive years, unless otherwise extended by the Director, Professional Practice, Standards and Development.